jpaybar/docker/docker-compose_LAMP/README.md

 Docker Compose is a tool that allows one to declare which Docker containers should run, and which relationships should exist between them.
 It follows the <u>infrastructure as code</u> approach, just like most automation software.

 This `docker-compose.yml` file configures three services to use the LAMP stack.
 The `www` service customizes a Docker Hub image using a `Dockerfile` and then starts Apache with PHP at version 8.0.0.
-The next service is `db`, a container with the MySQL image, the version can be modified in the variables file `.env`.
+The next service is `db`, a container with the MySQL image, the version can be modified in the variables file `.env` (It is necessary to rename the test.env file to .env once the project folder is downloaded so that the "docker-compose.yml" file reads the environment variables, github or the .gitignore file excludes the upload of .env files by security reasons).
 And finally we start `phpMyAdmin` to have a graphical environment and be able to manage our database.

 ## Project folder: